 It was immediately obvious that I needed to paint these four toasts, which were one of the most powerful symbols in my life, and I began to form this vision of an entire collection of toast-related art, like an entire exhibit from the mind of a food blogger gone mad.

 So, much of my time over the last year or two has been spent producing this work.
-You can see photos of the collection on my art page, and I’d be happy to describe each piece and what it means to me below…
+You can see photos of the collection on my art page, and I’d like to take a minute to describe each piece and what it means to me below…

 The first thing I knew I had to do was make painting versions of those original four toast photos.
 When I finished those, I kept making more.
 And more.
 And more.
 After many months of painting, I ended up with an entire “loaf” of bread.
 Fourteen slices each with a different topping, plus an opening heel and a closing heel to bookend the entire loaf.
 All 8-inch acrylic paintings on canvas:

-There’s a lot I could say about these, but when I look at them all together, the one thing that strikes me the most is the contrast between flatness and form.
+There’s a lot I could say about these, but when I look at them all together, the one thing that strikes me most is the contrast between flatness and form.
 Within the crust, each toast is very detailed and textured.
 But the toast itself feels lost in the raw white space of the canvas.
-I see them as alive and staring back and me, but also flat and two-dimensional.
-That contrast between inner complexity and exterior flatness became an important theme.
-My intention was to translate the complex emotion represented in those original photos, and I think this sense of space / flatness was one of the best ways to do that.
+In a way, I see them as so rich and dynamic (even alive), but also flat and two-dimensional.
+That contrast between inner complexity and exterior flatness (in a larger sense) became an important theme in this project.

 One of the other cornerstones of this collection that I envisioned early on was a giant painting of a hundred dollar bill distorted into the shape of toast — in various shades of pink.
-I ultimately made four 30-inch screen prints of these in the same white, flat style as The Loaf.
-These are “Expensive [color] Toasts” and I made them in pink, teal, and black flavors (there may be more coming later):
+I ultimately made three 30-inch screen prints of these in the same white, flat style as The Loaf.
+These are “Expensive [color] Toasts” and I made them in pink, teal, and black flavors (so far):

 The various levels of symbolism, especially in the expensive pink toast, are what I find most intriguing about these.
 They have the same flat, white, shadowless style highlighted by the distorted currency, the bread, and the color choices.
 I can never fully grasp what they are trying to say, and I think that makes them a great mirror because their meaning seems to shift around for me depending on what I’m feeling.